grafana/grafana/docs/sources/datasources/mssql/_index.md

 **To access the data source configuration page:**

-1. Hover the cursor over the **Configuration** (gear) icon.
+1. Click **Connections** in the left-side menu.
-1. Select **Data Sources**.
+1. Under Your connections, click **Data sources**.
+1. Enter `Microsoft SQL Server` in the search bar.
-1. Select the Microsoft SQL Server data source.
+1. Select **Microsoft SQL Server**.

+   The **Settings** tab of the data source is displayed.

-Set the data source's basic configuration options carefully:
+1. Set the data source's basic configuration options carefully:

 | Name               | Description                                                                                                                                                                                                                                     |
 | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |